waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Tool & Agent Development
 ## A. Ideas & Future Plans
+- **Pathfinder Overhaul:** The current `gem_pathfinder_v2` is fundamentally flawed for complex puzzles involving dynamic obstacles (like switches/barriers) and movable objects (boulders).
+Future development should focus on a complete redesign that can handle these scenarios, rather than continued patching.
-- A `party_composition_advisor` agent could analyze my Pokémon and an opponent's known team to suggest an optimal party lineup for a major battle.
+- **`party_composition_advisor`:** An agent to analyze my Pokémon and an opponent's known team to suggest an optimal party lineup for major battles.
-- A `pathfinder_debugger_agent` could be useful.
-It could analyze a failed pathfinding attempt and suggest potential causes (e.g., 'Hypothesis: An NPC at (X,Y) is blocking the path, try ignoring it.')
-- A `puzzle_reset_strategist` could be useful.
-It could analyze the map state and determine if resetting the puzzle (by leaving the map) is the most efficient path forward, rather than trying to solve it from a bad state.
+- **`puzzle_reset_strategist`:** An agent to analyze the map state and determine if resetting the puzzle (by leaving the map) is the most efficient path forward, rather than trying to solve it from a bad state.
-- Refine `puzzle_strategist_agent` to output `ignorable_coords` directly, streamlining the puzzle-solving workflow.
+- **Refine `puzzle_strategist_agent`:** Modify it to output `ignorable_coords` directly to streamline the puzzle-solving workflow.
+- **`puzzle_solver_agent`:** An agent to suggest the specific sequence of pushes for boulder puzzles, going beyond the high-level strategy of the current `puzzle_strategist_agent`.

 ## B. Debugging Principles & Lessons
 - **Scientific Method:** Use a scientific approach: form a hypothesis, test it, and document the conclusion.
 Do not modify tools to test hypotheses; test them with in-game actions first.